solarwinds/appoptics-apm-node/working/re-arch-notes.md

 - provide initialization-time check that verifies aob metadata constants are the same as Metabuf uses.
+- bunyan test 'mode=\'always\' should always insert a trace ID even if not tracing generates context error. preventable?
+- weave metadata/Metabuf into documentation. e.g., settings returned by getTraceSettings() contains the metadata required to construct the top-level span. and all events contain their metadata in a metabuf referenceable via event.mb.

+### details - done ##

+- deprecate Event.last in favor of ao.lastEvent. why? most places don't need access to Event except for this single purpose and all have/need access to ao.
+Ditto for Span.last.
+- add internal metrics - # events, #spans generated, # sent, average size, time of event, spans/trace, etc.
+  - eventsCreated, eventsSampled, eventsSent, eventsSendFailed ✔
+  - spansCreated, spansSampled, spansTopSpanEnters, spansTopSpanExits ✔
+  - eventsBytesSent - must be recorded in bindings.Event.send() (only place bson buffer size is calculated) ✔
+  - timing for spans - from span.entry to span.exit. useful?
+RESOLVED, NO, unless capture buckets by span name. ✔
+  - capture trace timing too (in span.js) ✔
 - get rid of getters/setters.
 RESOLUTION - not really viable without breaking too much documented api.
-- bunyan test 'mode=\'always\' should always insert a trace ID even if not tracing' context error. prevent?
-- deprecate Event.last in favor of ao.lastEvent. why? most places don't need access to Event except for this single purpose and all have/need access to ao.

-### details - done ##

 - rename requestStore => tContext.
 - rename Event.set() => Event.addKVs(). deprecate Event.set().
 DO NOT remove all direct accesses to event.kv - too many.
 - remove metadata & metadataFromXtrace from getTraceSettings() return.